danmacklin/erlang_cep/README.md

     make run

-N.B Make sure that you run make deploy before running make test!
+Make sure that you run make deploy before running make test!

 ##Logging / working out what has gone wrong.

 I have included the excellent lager logging framework from Basho.
 You can change the logging levels by modifying the sys.config settings within the rel/files directory.
-By default the logs are outputted to the /erlang_cep/rel/erlang_cep/log directory.
+By default the logs are outputted to the
+/erlang_cep/rel/erlang_cep/log directory.

 ##TODO